mbonjour/Teaching-HEIGVD-SRX-2019-Labo-IDS/README.md

 ---

-On a changé la flèche en flèche bidirectionnelle :
+On a changé la flèche en flèche bidirectionnelle et on a enlevé la contrainte du type icmp :
 `alert icmp any any <> 10.192.109.83 any (msg:"Ping sur moi ou depuis moi !"; sid:4000301; rev:1)`

 ---